AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

 **If you are not at Aalto University**, you can follow along with the course and will learn many things anyway.
-The course is designed to be as useful to people outside of Aalto, but some of the examples won't directly work on your cluster (most will, anyway we will give hints about adapting).
-Known sites partnering with this course:
+The course is designed to be useful to people outside of Aalto, but some of the examples won't directly work on your cluster (most will, anyway we will give hints about adapting).
+How to register if you are not at Aalto:

-* Regardless of where you are from, you may register using the registration form below to get emails about the course.
+* Regardless of where you are from, you may use the primary registration form to get emails about the course.
+You don't get anything else.
-* Participants from University of Helsinki can follow how to connect to their Kale/Turso cluster by following `their own instructions
+* [to be confirmed] Participants from University of Helsinki can follow how to connect to their Kale/Turso cluster by following `their own instructions
   <https://wiki.helsinki.fi/pages/viewpage.action?pageId=408323613>`__.
-* Participants from University of Oulu: please follow instructions on `how to access the Carpo2 computing cluster <https://ict.oulu.fi/17120/?page&lang=en>`__.
+* [to be confirmed] Participants from University of Oulu: please follow instructions on `how to access the Carpo2 computing cluster <https://ict.oulu.fi/17120/?page&lang=en>`__.
-* Tampere: this course is recommended for all new Narvi users and also all interested in HPC.
+* [to be confirmed] Tampere: this course is recommended for all new Narvi users and also all interested in HPC.
 Most things should work with simply replacing triton -> narvi.
 Some differences in configuration are listed in `Narvi differences
   <https://narvi-docs.readthedocs.io/narvi/kickstart-diffs.html>`__
-* `CSC <https://csc.fi>`__ (Finland): Participants with `CSC user account <https://docs.csc.fi/accounts/>`__ can try examples also in CSC supercomputers, see the `overview of CSC supercomputers
+* [to be confirmed] `CSC <https://csc.fi>`__ (Finland): Participants with `CSC user account <https://docs.csc.fi/accounts/>`__ can try examples also in CSC supercomputers, see the `overview of CSC supercomputers
   <https://docs.csc.fi/computing/overview/>`__ for details on